mrismanaziz/Reforestation/README.md

-## What do you get when you cross a pig and a pineapple?
-A porky pine
+## I wear a stethoscope so that in a medical emergency I can teach people a valuable lesson about assumptions.